 Definitions specific to IEEE 802.11

-groupcast with retries (GCR) frame: A group addressed frame subject to a GCR agreement between the access point (AP) and at least one station (STA) within the infrastructure basic service set (BSS) or between peer mesh STAs in a mesh BSS.

 medium access control (MAC) management protocol data unit (MMPDU): The unit of data exchanged between two peer MAC entities, using services of the physical layer (PHY), to implement the MAC management protocol.
 The MMPDU is transported in one or more Management frames.
 The MMPDU might include a Mesh Control field or management message integrity code element (Management MIC element), but does not include a MAC header, a frame check sequence (FCS), or any other security encapsulation overhead.

 The MMPDU occupies a position in the management plane similar to that of the MAC service data unit (MSDU) in the data plane.
-An MSDU or MMPDU is transmitted in one or more MAC protocol data units (MPDUs) (with the Type field set to Data or Management, respectively).
-An MSDU can be carried in an aggregate MAC service data unit (A-MSDU).
-An A-MSDU is transmitted in one MPDU.
-An MSDU, A-MSDU, or MMPDU can be carried (in an MPDU) in an A-MPDU.
+An MSDU, A-MSDU (#15929) or MMPDU is transmitted in one or more MAC protocol data units (MPDUs) (with the Type field set to Data, Data or Management, respectively).
+An MSDU can be carried in an aggregate MAC service data unit (A-MSDU). (#15929) An MSDU, A-MSDU, or MMPDU can be carried (in an MPDU) in an A-MPDU.

-Change the subsequent occurrences of the term “A-MSDU” to “A-MSDU (or fragment thereof).”
+(#15929)TGax editor: In this subclause and until the end of the combination of this amendment and the baseline, please change "fragment of an MSDU" to "fragment of an MSDU or an A-MSDU"(#15929)

+TGax editor: In this subclause and until the end of the combination of this amendment and the baseline, please change "MSDU (or fragment thereof) or A-MSDU" to "MSDU (or fragment thereof) or A-MSDU (or fragment thereof)" (#15929)

+TGax editor: In this subclause and until the end of the combination of this amendment and the baseline, please change "fragmented MSDU" to "fragmented MSDU or A-MSDU"(#15929)

 Management frames

 MSDU and MMPDU fragmentation(#1070)(11ai)